8base/old-documentation/8base-console/custom-functions/tasks.md

 # Tasks

-A *task* is a type of functions that can be invoked directly from other functions or executed on a specified interval.
-These allow for cron job like execution of your custom functions and are great for re-occurring tasks.
+A *task* is a type of function that can be invoked directly from other functions or executed on a specified interval.
+This allows for cron job like execution of your custom functions and is great for re-occurring tasks.

 ### 8base.yml
 A task can either be specified to run on a schedule or not.
 If not, it is then only expected to run whenever called by another custom function.
 The schedule parameter accepts by the minute, hourly, or daily intervals.

 ```yaml